cciw-uk/data-protection/00 README FIRST.rst

   The link is:
   https://docs.google.com/document/d/1_Ox8wWfqA73vqN66yEQRSASuKxtrFkcftJa5oFytiPc/edit

+  This document is distinct from the previous one to allow it to include private information that shouldn't be a part of our public source code.

-  This should be visible only to committee members, let me know if you can't access it.
+  It should be visible only to committee members, let me know if you can't access it.
   A copy of the most recent version is included.
 The document has been around a while but has been updated and completed as part of this work.